Vindevius/KelariosNotes/content/D&D Kelarios/House Rules/House Rules.md

 			- The following example uses an average damage of 5 and a max of 10.
 For example, if a monster's AC is 10 and you roll a 15 to hit that monster, you will do the average of 5 x 2 for a total of 10 damage against that monster.
 If you roll a 20, you do 5 x 3 for a total of 15 damage.
 If that roll was a critical (Nat 20), you do 10 x 3 (or 4 if it is 25+) for a total of 30 damage (or 40 for 25+ roll).
 	- Chase Scenes
 		- Fleeing enemies have a number of HP equal to their hit dice.
 This is not the case if it is a retreat.
 Their moral must be broken.
 If the players catch up to them, let them decide how to end it narratively, unless it wasn't a moral break.
+2. Flanking
+	- Flanking is +2 instead of advantage.